Tuesday, November 16th, 2021

 Vito Adamo graduated with his Bachelor of Science degree in Psychology from the University of Victoria, British Columbia.
 He then went to complete an honours thesis with specialization in forensic psychology from Ryerson University.
 Vito currently works at CAMH as a research analyst for the Forensic Early Intervention Service (FEIS) and Forensic Division of the Complex Care and Recovery Program.

 Alfredo Ramirez is a registered nurse (BScN, MScN) with the Forensic Early Intervention Services (FEIS) at CAMH.
-Bringing a diverse background spanning various areas, Alfredo has been with FEIS since 2018 and the official opening of the High Needs Service (HNS).
-Serving as the intake coordinator for this specialized pathway, Alfredo has contributed to the development of the High Needs Service.
+Bringing a diverse background spanning various areas, Alfredo has been with FEIS since 2018 and the official opening of the ACS bed.
+Serving as the intake coordinator for this specialized pathway, Alfredo has contributed to the development of this service.

 Dr. Roland Jones is a forensic psychiatrist and clinician scientist at the Centre for Addiction and Mental Health, Toronto, Canada, and Assistant Professor in the Division of Psychiatry at the Department of Psychiatry, University of Toronto.
 He has expertise in epidemiology and health care services research, including the application of longitudinal and life-course methods to understanding relationships between mental disorder, violence, offending, and recovery.
 He is currently investigating health utilization of forensic and prison populations, and a variety of research studies involving prisoners assessed by the Forensic Early Intervention Service (FEIS) in Toronto.